Tomifarmer/zimmporter-stack-doc/docs/index.md

 # Zimmporter Stack

 A full-stack music import system.
 Search YouTube Music, download albums and playlists, convert audio to AAC, embed metadata and cover art, and upload the final files to an S3-compatible bucket.
+Already-downloaded albums are flagged in search results, YouTube cookies can be uploaded for age-restricted content, and a PO-token provider helps bypass bot checks.

 ## Components